Important Info

 No. The expected base pay for this position is the Stanford University required minimum for all postdoctoral scholars appointed through the Office of Postdoctoral Affairs.
 The FY25 minimum is $73,800.

-The Pleiner lab at Stanford University is looking for postdoctoral fellows to study the mechanism of membrane protein biogenesis and quality control at the human ER using a combination of cutting edge cell biology, genetics and protein biochemistry techniques.
-In parallel, we are also looking for postdocs interested in developing high-throughput screens for single-domain antibodies, called nanobodies, that can perturb intracellular biology directly at the protein level and to use these tools to study and reverse failure of protein homeostasis under disease conditions.
+The Pleiner lab at Stanford University is looking for postdoctoral fellows to study the mechanism of membrane protein biogenesis and quality control at the human endoplasmic reticulum using a combination of cutting-edge functional genomics, cell biology, structural biochemistry and protein engineering techniques.
+In parallel, we are also looking for postdocs interested in developing high-throughput screens for single-domain antibodies, called nanobodies, that perturb intracellular biology directly at the protein level and to use these tools to study and reverse failure of protein homeostasis under disease conditions.

 Required Qualifications: